harness/developer-hub/docs/continuous-delivery/cd-dashboards/dora-metrics-dashboard.md

 ![](.static/../static/dora-dashboard.png)

-You can build queries to captures data in the dashboard to gain deeper insights.
-Here, we will capture the metrics for each service-environment combination in a pipeline.
-For a multi-service pipeline, metrics for each serive-environment combination is captured and reported seperately.
+To gain deeper insights, you can create queries in the dashboard to capture data.
+Harness captures metrics for each service-environment combination within a pipeline.
+If you have a multi-service pipeline, metrics for each service-environment combination will be captured and reported separately.

 ### Deployment frequency

-1. Name your query **Deployment Frequency**.
+1. Enter a name your query.
+For example, Deployment Frequency.
 2. Select the following filters.
-    1. In **Deployments**, select **Custom Aggregation Period**, then select the time period.
+    * In **Deployments**, select **Custom Aggregation Period**, then select the time period.
-    2. In **Deployments**, select **Total Deployments**.
+    * In **Deployments**, select **Total Deployments**.
 3. Configure your visualisation options.
 For more information, go to [create visualisation and graphs](https://developer.harness.io/docs/platform/Dashboards/create-visualizations-and-graphs).
 4. Select **Run**.
 5. Select **Save** to save the query as a tile on your dashboard.